umairliaqat33/water_reminder/README.md

 ## Functionalities
 This app have some major functionalities as give below
-1. List of Water you drank accrding to time sorted.
+1. List of Water you drank according to time sorted.
 2. A container showing how much water have drank.
 3. A ratio telling you about your intake goal and how much have you drank.
 4. A percentage telling how much percentage have you covered.